-As one of the largest open range zoos in the world, spanning more than 1,500 hectares of fauna and flora, we’re excited to be transforming from Monarto Zoo into Monarto Safari Park, the largest safari park that will exist outside of Africa.
+As one of the largest open range zoos in the world, spanning more than 1,500 hectares of fauna and flora, we're excited to have transformed into Monarto Safari Park, the largest safari park that will exist outside of Africa.

-Complete with a first-of-its-kind luxury resort and glamping facilities, by 2022 Monarto Safari Park will offer longer visits and a range of new and wild safari experiences in an area known as Wild Africa including open-sided vehicle tours through herds of roaming animals and a huge walk-through lemur habitat.
-Not to mention, we’re building a brand-new $16.8 million Visitor Centre, funded by the Federal and State Governments, which will provide a world class entry to the
+Complete with a first-of-its-kind luxury resort and glamping facilities, by 2023 Monarto Safari Park will offer longer visits and a range of new and wild safari experiences in an area known as Wild Africa including incredible tours through herds of roaming animals and a huge walk-through lemur habitat.
+We have also just opened a brand-new $16.8m Visitor Centre, funded by the Federal & State Governments, which offers our visitors world class entry to the park.

 ABOUT THE ROLE...

-The Primate team at Monarto Safari Park currently require an experienced and committed Primate keeper, with experience working with Great Apes within a captive environment and a proven background in training and conditioning of primates.
-This is a part time (0.6 FTE) 12 month fixed term contract worked over a 7 day roster, to cover a period of maternity leave however the role may reduce to 0.5 FTE for a portion of the contract.
+The Primate team at Monarto Safari Park currently require an experienced and committed Primate keeper, with experience working with Great Apes in a captive environment and a proven background in training and conditioning of primates.
+This is a full time 13 month fixed term contract worked over a 7 day roster, to cover a period of leave.

-The successful applicant will be responsible for the daily husbandry aspects of the current chimp troop and will be actively involved in the planning and introduction of lemurs to the site as part of our expansion into our Wild Africa exhibit.
+The successful applicant will be responsible for the daily husbandry aspects of the current chimp troop and will be involved in the planning, management and introduction of lemurs.

 Our ideal candidate must be motivated, organised, have great time management and show a desire to encourage this section to strive for corporate goals and objectives.